Hawanah-01/alx-higher_level_programming/0x00-python-hello_world/README.md

-Write a Shell script that runs a Python script.
+0)Write a Shell script that runs a Python script.

 The Python file name will be saved in the environment variable $PYFILE